nrwl/nx/docs/shared/features/powerpack/index.md

 # Powerpack Features

 Nx PowerPack is a suite of paid extensions for the Nx CLI specifically designed for enterprises.
+Powerpack is available for Nx version 19.8 and higher.

 The following features are available after you [activate a Powerpack license](/recipes/installation/activate-powerpack):